All Episodes

 It's because of the reaction, the angry, agitated, educated reaction of people against the public option, understanding that it's a way to national health care, that it became a distraction and a liability.

-So here's Krauthammer who had the same opinion.
+So here's Krauthammer, who had the same opinion.

-Uh I understand why.
+I understand why.

-They and and and when the Republicans do this, Republicans yell and scream, ooh, it's this bad, and those people run to the Democrat Party, and it's always been a lie.
+And those people run to the Democrat Party, and it's always been a lie.

-It has always been a lie because the Democrat Party is the most angry, partisan, mean-spirited, insulting, filled with rage, bunch of people I have seen in my lifetime.
+It has always been a lie because the Democrat Party is the most angry, partisan, mean-spirited, insulting, filled-with rage bunch of people I have seen in my lifetime.

-Uh Matt, you're falling prey to an attempt by people to get us to shut up.
+Matt, you're falling prey to an attempt by people to get us to shut up.

 What?

-Uh sorry about this, folks.
+Sorry about this, folks.

-The next segment's gonna be really short.
+The next segment's going to be really short.

-Uh I should have taken the break four minutes ago.
+I should have taken the break four minutes ago.

 Back after this.